ccollie/valkey-rfc/TimeSeries.md

 * Filtering: support filtering using Prometheus style selectors
 * Metadata: support for returning metadata on time series objects (label names, label values, cardinality, etc)
 * Rounding: support for rounding sample values to a specified precision.
 This is enforced for all samples in a time series.
+* Active expiration: support for active pruning of time series data based on retention.
 * Developer Ergonomics: support for relative timestamps in queries, e.g. `TS.RANGE key -6hrs -3hrs`, unit suffixes (e.g. `1s`, `3mb`, `20K`),
     and a more expressive query language.